david-bulte/angular-suspense/README.md

 ## Show me the code

-Wrap your component with the app-suspense tag and provide a loading state.
+Wrap your component with the susp tag and provide a loading state.

 ```angular2html